-- 4. Select a Source cluster, a Target cluster, and a Repository, and click Next. - 5.
-On the Namespaces page, select the projects to be migrated and click Next. - 6.
-On the Persistent volumes page, click a Migration type for each PV: - The Copy option copies the data from the PV of a source cluster to the replication repository and then restores the data on a newly created PV, with similar characteristics, in the target cluster. - The Move option unmounts a remote volume, for example, NFS, from the source cluster, creates a PV resource on the target cluster pointing to the remote volume, and then mounts the remote volume on the target cluster.
-Applications running on the target cluster use the same remote volume that the source cluster was using. - 7.
-Click Next. - 8.
-On the Copy options page, select a Copy method for each PV: - Snapshot copy backs up and restores data using the cloud provider's snapshot functionality.
+- 4. Select a Source cluster, a Target cluster, and a Repository. - 5.
+Click Next. - 6.
+Select the projects for migration. - 7.
+Optional: Click the edit icon beside a project to change the target namespace. - 8.
+Click Next. - 9.
+Select a Migration type for each PV: - The Copy option copies the data from the PV of a source cluster to the replication repository and then restores the data on a newly created PV, with similar characteristics, in the target cluster. - The Move option unmounts a remote volume, for example, NFS, from the source cluster, creates a PV resource on the target cluster pointing to the remote volume, and then mounts the remote volume on the target cluster.
+Applications running on the target cluster use the same remote volume that the source cluster was using. - 10.
+Click Next. - 11.
+Select a Copy method for each PV: - Snapshot copy backs up and restores data using the cloud provider's snapshot functionality.
 It is significantly faster than Filesystem copy. - Filesystem copy backs up the files on the source cluster and restores them on the target cluster.